 This NACE International standard represents a consensus of those individual members who have reviewed this document, its scope, and provisions.
-Its acceptance does not in any respect preclude anyone, whether he has adopted the standard or not, from manufacturing, marketing, purchasing, or using products, processes, or procedures not in conformance with this standard.
+Its acceptance does not in any respect preclude anyone, whether he or she has adopted the standard or not, from manufacturing, marketing, purchasing, or using products, processes, or procedures not in conformance with this standard.
 Nothing contained in this NACE International standard is to be construed as granting any right, by implication or otherwise, to manufacture, sell, or use in connection with any method, apparatus, or product covered by Letters Patent, or as indemnifying or protecting anyone against liability for infringement of Letters Patent.
 This standard represents minimum requirements and should in no way be interpreted as a restriction on the use of better procedures or materials.
 Neither is this standard intended to apply in all cases relating to the subject.
 Unpredictable circumstances may negate the usefulness of this standard in specific instances.
-NACE International assumes no responsibility for only those official NACE International interpretations issued by NACE International in accordance with its governing procedures and policies which preclude the issuance of interpretations by individual volunteers.
+NACE International assumes no responsibility for the interpretation or use of this standard by other parties and accepts responsibility for only those official NACE International interpretations issued by NACE International in accordance with its governing procedures and policies which preclude the issuance of interpretations by individual volunteers.

 Users of this NACE International standard are responsible for reviewing appropriate health, safety, environmental, and regulatory documents and for determining their applicability in relation to this standard prior to its use.
 This NACE International standard may not necessarily address all potential health and safety problems or environmental hazards associated with the use of materials, equipment, and/or operations detailed or referred to within this standard.
-Users of this NACE International standard are also responsible for establishing appropriate health, safety, and environmental protect in practices, in consultation with appropriate regulatory authorities if necessary, to achieve compliance with any existing applicable regulatory requirements prior to the use of this standard.
+Users of this NACE International standard are also responsible for establishing appropriate health, safety, and environmental protection practices, in consultation with appropriate regulatory authorities if necessary, to achieve compliance with any existing applicable regulatory requirements prior to the use of this standard.

-CAUTIONARY NOTICE: NACE International standards are subject to periodic review, and may be revised or withdrawn at any time without prior notice.
-NACE International requires that action be taken to reaffirm, revise, or withdraw this standard no later than five years from the date of initial publication.
+CAUTIONARY NOTICE: NACE International standards are subject to periodic review, and may be revised or withdrawn at any time in accordance with NACE technical committee procedures.
+NACE International requires that action be taken to reaffirm, revise, or withdraw this standard no later than five years from the date of initial publication and subsequently from the date of each reaffirmation or revision.
 The user is cautioned to obtain the latest edition.
-Purchasers of NACE International standards may receive current information on all standards and other NACE International publications by contacting the NACE International FirstService Department, 1440 South Creek Drive, Houston, Texas 77084-4906 (Telephone +1 281/228-6200).
+Purchasers of NACE International standards may receive current information on all standards and other NACE International publications by contacting the NACE International First Service Department, 1440 South Creek Dr., Houston, Texas 77084-4906 (telephone +1 281/228-6200).

+Revised 2007-07-19

+Revised 2005-05-23

+Approved 2003-03-15

+NACE International

-Revised 2005-05-23 Approved 2003-03-15 NACE International 1440 South Creek Drive Houston, Texas 77084-4906 +1 281/228-6200
+1440 South Creek Drive

+Houston, Texas 77084-4906

++1 281/228-6200

-ISBN 1-57590-168-4 © 2005, NACE International
+ISBN 1-57590-168-4 © 2007, NACE International